jomurgel/intro-to-dev/reactjs/context-api/README.md

 ```

 ### PropTypes
-Now that our app is fully retrofited with the new theme and context we can go back and be a little more explicit about our PropTypes for our Theme.
+Now that our app is fully retrofitted with the new theme and context we can go back and be a little more explicit about our PropTypes for our Theme.